pantras/agile_software_development/README.md

 Indecision can be an impediments (p 45).
 Scrum master is responsible for making the decision or having the team make it.
-Making decisons allows the team to gain control.
+Making decisions allows the team to gain control.

 Sprint planning meeting (2 sessions)
 * PO plus users, management and team to build the sprint backlog.
-* Team discuss how to buils this functionality.
+* Team discuss how to build this functionality.

-Sprint goal: objective that will be met thru the implementationof the sprint backlog items (p 48).
+Sprint goal: objective that will be met thru the implementation of the sprint backlog items (p 48).

 Sprint backlog is a list of tasks (4 to 16 hours).
 The team owns the sprint backlog (p 49).